NixyJuppie/nixos/README.md

 ## Installation
 > [!WARNING]
-> These commands must be executed by a normal user.
+> These commands must be executed by an user named `user`.
-> If u want to use it from NixOS installer, u need to run `nixos-enter -c "su user"`

 ```bash
 # Clone this repo